8trackbattlecat/batting-songs/README.md

 ## Setup

-Put music files in /songs
+1. Put music files in /songs
-run
+2. run node makeSw.js to build the service worker with the song list
-node makeSw.js to build the service worker with the song list.
+3. Access the page from your device

 Updates
 * Service Worker